DelgshSeli/Image-Resizer/README.md

 # Installation

 1. Install Python (if not already installed)
-2. Install PIL library: `pip install Pillow`
+2. Install PIL and click library: `pip install click Pillow`
-3. Install click library: `pip install click`
-4. Download the script from the GitHub repository: [Image Resizer GitHub Repo](https://github.com/DlgshKurd/Image-Resizer)
+3. Download the script from the GitHub repository: [Image Resizer GitHub Repo](https://github.com/DlgshKurd/Image-Resizer)

 # Configuration

 - Default sizes for resizing are [16, 32, 48, 128]